Mlaynedere/Network-Protocol-Verification-Tool/README.md

   <img src="https://img.shields.io/badge/library-pytz-lightblue.svg">
 </p>

 A multi-purpose network management tool written in Python that checks network protocols and tests the netowrk's security using several libraries.
 The script analyzes BGP used in the netowrk infrastructure and checks for TLS and IPsec.
-In addition, this tool also performs a vulnerability scan on the network using Nmap and simulates an ARP spoofing attack to test the robustness of the netowrk at its 2nd layer.
+In addition, this tool simulates an ARP spoofing attack to test the robustness of the netowrk at its 2nd layer.
 This tool is **strictly for educational purposes** and should not be used for malicious activities.

 ## Project Overview